hashicorp/tfc-workflows-github/actions/upload-configuration/README.md

 # Upload Configuration Action

-*Requires that the workspace already exists within Terraform Cloud.*
+*Requires that the workspace already exists within HCP Terraform.*

-Creates a configuration version and uploads the directory containing files for a specified Terraform Cloud Workspace.
-This will not set, `auto-queue-runs`, and will need to use `create-run` action to start a new Terraform Cloud API run.
+Creates a configuration version and uploads the directory containing files for a specified HCP Terraform Workspace.
+This will not set, `auto-queue-runs`, and will need to use `create-run` action to start a new HCP Terraform API run.

 This action will wait until the upload has been successful or has failed/timeout.